modehnal/GNOMETerminalAutomation/article/presentation_article.md

   For me personally there is no comparison of the two but I can see the difficulty of comparison between two images and two objects.
 Two objects will always be more stable.

+# Usage with GTK4

+  While what I have described here will work for GTK4 Applications you will soon find that there are extra steps required.

+  There is a question of `shadows`.
+GTK4 applications have large shadows and that shadow left upper corner is the base (0, 0) of the application.
+So when you attempt to click the click will be very much in the wrong place.

+  To fix this you can use the `update_coords()` method from `dogtail.rawinput` to offset (x, y) of the final coordinate.
+I still hope I will be able to remove this method in the future and figure out the size of the `shadows` dynamically based on the application so that the user is not forced to make manually offset for all clicks.
+Because that offset, while working with GTK4, will now cause the GTK3 applications actions to be in the wrong place and there is no reason for a suite to not use both.

+# Usage with Fedora 39

+  Please beware that this article is for Fedora 38.
+While it will work on 39 too, there are some design changes that the `qecore` is not yet adapted for.
+Like the `Activities` label missing which `qecore` currently uses for closing shell overview.

+  This suite will work on Fedora 39 as is, but you will see some tests failing.

 # Reason for this article.

   There is another reason for this article apart from showcasing our solution.